 Low-risk gifts include water bottles, towels, bags, framed photos, room decor, and signed footballs.
 These do not require exact sizing and are unlikely to conflict with team rules.

 Rules can also vary by format, so it is worth checking before buying gear.
-For flag football, NFL FLAG notes that players wear a mouthguard as protective gear, metal cleats are not allowed, and football gloves are optional for extra grip.
+For flag football, check the current NFL FLAG equipment guidance or the player’s local league rules before buying items such as mouthguards, cleats, or gloves.

 Before buying, check four things: the player’s age, exact size, team rules, and the occasion.
 If you are unsure about fit or safety requirements, choose a low-risk gift like a water bottle, towel, framed photo, room decor, or custom keepsake instead of fitted equipment.